-The Transportation Division consists of 266 Van and Coach Operators supported by 19 Operations Supervisors, 1 OTC Operations supervisor, and 1 Fixed Route Manager, and 1 Operations Assistant Manager.
+The Transportation Division consists of 224 Coach Operators supported by 1 Fixed Route Manager ,18 Operations Supervisors, 3 scheduling coordinators, and 3 trainers.
 The primary function of the Division is to effectively meet 100% of Intercity Transit service commitments 365 days a year.
-Services provided by the Division include the operation of all Van and Coach Fixed Route services; and providing operators for Dial-A-Lift and special event services.
+Services provided by the Division include the operation of all Coach Fixed Route services and special event services.
 Transportation also provides support services to other Departments within the Agency in the form of staff training, staff assistance, and assistance with special projects.

-DIAL-A-LIFT SERVICES DIVISION
+DIAL-A-LIFT ADMINISTRATION & OPERATIONS DIVISION

-The Dial-A-Lift Services Division includes 14 staff members who support the activities of the Dial-A-Lift program.
+The Dial-A-Lift Services Division includes 15 staff members who support the activities of the Dial-A-Lift program.
 The primary function of the Division is to deliver quality specialized transportation service to the riding public within the legal parameters established by the Americans with Disabilities Act (ADA).
 The Division also works closely with other agencies to develop and implement demonstration projects.
 The Dial-A-Lift Services Division provides guidance to the Agency on the potential ramifications of decisions as they relate to the ADA and acts as a liaison between the local special needs community and the agency through such mediums as public forums.